xxyen/attendance-management/README.md

         - We recommend [StarUML](https://staruml.io) to generate the diagrams. *You can use it as an evaluation, and including a white rectangle in the back helps you to generate good printouts.*
     - Software Requirement Specification (SRS) Document
         - Document clearly the requirements of the software.
+    - Design Decisions
+        - Include a document discussing the design decisions you made.
+E.g., which design patterns did you consider and why did you select one over the others.